Special Report: Jay Leno has always destroyed what he wants in the process of acquiring it

 He said, 'What the hell is this?!'"

 "A big chunk of my comb falls on the plate and goes clank!
 The meat underneath it is all pink.
-Dad starts breathing hard like he's going to explode.Young Jay explains the situation.
-Guess which book the father's response come from:
+Dad starts breathing hard like he's going to explode.Eventually, in both books, young Jay explains himself.
+Can you guess which book the father's response comes from?

 'What the heck is this?!' he bellows."